tharun977/tharun977/README.md

 - 🧑‍🎨 **My3dportfolio** → Make your dev portfolio stand out in 3D!
 - 🧠 **Snapdish AI** → Just snap a dish and get instant recipes with AI!
 - ⚡ **HackForge AI** → Instantly turn your ideas into full codebases with real-time collaboration and AI power!
+- ✨ **DevForge** → Generate your personal portfolio without any hassle!
 ---

 ### 🕵️ Cybersecurity & OSINT Tools